kramse/kramse-labs/suricatazeek/README.md

-# Suricata, Bro og DNS Capture: An Evening with Packets
+# Suricata, Zeek og DNS Capture: An Evening with Packets

 Guide to preparing your laptop for training with Kramse